 There’s a long-running debate whether oil or grease is better for your tools.
-Oil lubricates immediately and it is more free flowing than grease which means it can reduce unwanted heat.
+Oil lubricates immediately and it is more free-flowing than grease which means it can reduce unwanted heat.
 The problem is it’s also so thin that it can end up flowing right out of your tool.

-Grease has superior performance because you need less of it so you’ll be introducing less additives into your tools.
+Grease has superior performance because you need less of it so you’ll be introducing fewer additives into your tools.
 This also means that worn seals won’t be under so much pressure which lowers the chances of leakage and also means that even if the seals cause exposure the grease won’t leak out and create a risk of internal exposure.

-Grease also acts as it’s own sealant to prevent particles and water getting in.
+Grease also acts as its own sealant to prevent particles and water getting in.
 Certain additives also only work well in grease as they would cause settling if added to oil which would then cause the motor to seize.

 Oil will pick up these particles and will need to be changed more frequently than grease and refilled while grease will only need periodic packing.
 Grease is also more environmentally friendly as it’s less likely to cause contamination through improper disposal.